nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 to serialize them in the Tor consensus or in Tor configuration files.

 Circuit-level padding is performed by 'padding machines'.
-A padding machine is in principle a ''finite state machine''' in which every state specifies a different form of padding style, or stage of padding, in terms of latency and throughput.
-This state machine is specified by simply filling in fields of a C structure, which specifies the transition between padding states based on various events, probability distributions of inter-packet delays, and the conditions under which it should be applied to circuits.
+A padding machine is in principle a ''finite state machine'' in which every state specifies a different form of padding style, or stage of padding, in terms of latency and throughput.

+Padding state machines are specified by simply filling in fields of a C structure, which specifies the transition between padding states based on various events, probability distributions of inter-packet delays, and the conditions under which it should be applied to circuits.